Data Selection for LLM Alignment Using Fine-Grained Preferences: Related Work

 Data selection and filtering are widely recognized as critical factors in both the pre-training and post-training stages of LLMs.
-For pre-training, studies~\cite{DataSelection2023, DataSelection2025, UltraFineWebEfficient2025} focus on filtering for higher-quality subsets to enhance model capabilities.
-In the post-training phase, particularly for SFT, numerous works~\cite{ActiveInstruction2023, LESSSelecting2024,QuantityQuality2024,D3Diversity2025} have proposed diverse metrics and strategies to select optimal data, since harmful or redundant examples can degrade fine-tuning outcomes.
-Existing data selection methods for DPO and RLFT~\cite{LIMDLessMore2025, PreferenceConsistency2025, PrincipledData2025, LIMRLess2025} are primarily limited to single-preference scenarios.
-The core mechanism of these methods often involves using an internal or external reward model to gauge sample difficulty and perform filtering.
-Our study stems from a key insight derived from the DMPO objective, motivating our data selection principle for more effective LLM alignment using fine-grained preference data.
+For pre-training, studies~\citep{DataSelection2023, DataSelection2025, UltraFineWebEfficient2025} focus on filtering for higher-quality subsets to enhance model capabilities. \ct{ This challenge becomes even more acute in the post-training step (e.g., SFT, DPO, RLFT).
+Unlike pre-training, where scaling laws~\citep{kaplanScalingLawsNeural2020} may compensate for moderate noise, alignment datasets are typically orders of magnitude smaller, making the quality of the data critical.
+A growing body of research confirms that harmful or redundant examples can drastically degrade fine-tuning outcomes and prevent the model from learning the desired behaviors~\citep{ActiveInstruction2023, LESSSelecting2024,QuantityQuality2024,D3Diversity2025}.
+These studies emphasize the necessity of active and effective data curation for alignment. } Existing data selection methods for DPO or RLFT~\citep{LIMDLessMore2025, PreferenceConsistency2025, PrincipledData2025, LIMRLess2025} are primarily limited to an overall preference.
+The base idea of these methods often involves using an internal or external reward model to measure sample difficulty and perform filtering.
+Our study stems from a key insight from the DFPO, motivating our data selection strategy for more effective LLM alignment using fine-grained preference data.